arun-kr-reddy/notes/notes/cplusplus.md

   ```

 ## object oriented programming
-- **`namespace`:** helps avoid name conflicts & group project into logical modules
+- **namespace:** helps avoid name conflicts & group project into logical modules
   ```cpp
   // use
   using std::cout;
   // instead of
   using namespace std;  // especially in headers
   ```
-  nameless namespace: local to translation unit, like static but can also take user defined types
+  **nameless namespace:** local to translation unit, like static but can also take user defined types
   ```cpp
   namespace
   {
   const int SIZE = 100;
   }
   ```
-- **`class`:** to encapsulate data along with methods to process them, `this` is pointer to current object
+- **class:** to encapsulate data along with methods to process them, `this` is pointer to current object
   ```cpp
   class someClass
   {